SishaarRao/Tweet-at-Trump/README.md

 ### Prerequisites

-You will need the Git CLI and the Heroku CLI installed on your machine.
-Refer to [Git](https://git-scm.com/downloads) and [Heroku](https://devcenter.heroku.com/articles/heroku-cli)
+You will need the [Git CLI](https://git-scm.com/downloads) and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed on your machine.

 This project is written in [Python 3.6.0](https://www.python.org/downloads/)